muratk3n/thirdwave/en/2019/05/oneill.md

 distances to Earth, it'll work.

-I direct attn attention to the mention of liquid hydrogen; truly the fuel of the future.
+I direct attn attention to the mention of liquid hydrogen; truly the energy storage mechanism of the future.
 It is good for rockets, it is good for heating, electricity, anything we can think of.
 Basically any place we humans are interested in will have water anyway, with electrolysis we can turn that water into fuel, using solar panels.

 So we are not leaving Earth, simply stepping outside it for more options, and even, for a little exercise.
 It's good to get used to